MicrosoftDocs/MIMDocs/MIMDocs/pam/step-2-prepare-priv-domain-controller.md

 > [« Step 1](step-1-prepare-corp-domain.md)
 > [Step 3 »](step-3-prepare-pam-server.md)

 In this step you will create a new domain that will provide the bastion environment for administrator authentication.
-This forest will need at least one domain controller, and at least one member server.
+This forest will need at least one domain controller, a member workstation, and at least one member server.
 The member server will be configured in the next step.

 ## Create a new Privileged Access Management domain controller